Blendify/blender-manual/blender_docs/manual/compositing/types/color/rgb_curves.rst

    Changing colors.

+.. (todo remove/rewrite) T53993
+   this can be done using the Curve but not Black/White Level inputs.

+..
 Curves and Black/White Levels can also be used to completely change the colors of an image.

+..
 Note that e.g. setting Black Level to red and White Level to blue does not simply substitute black with red and white with blue as the example image might suggest.
    Levels do color scaling, not substitution, but depending on the settings they can result in the described color substitution.

+..
 (What really happens when setting Black Level to pure red and White Level to pure blue is that the red channel gets inverted, green gets reduced to zero and blue remains unchanged).

+..
 Because of this, the results of setting arbitrary Black/White Levels or RGB curves is hard to predict, but can be fun to play with.